Can I work while I’m participating in the Peaceworker Fellowship?

 Please direct all questions regarding individual academic programs to those programs.
 We may be able to answer some general questions about various academic programs, but the best source of information is someone from the program.

-Why does your website say the program begins in July when my graduate program doesn’t start until August?
+Why does your website say the program begins in July/August when my graduate program doesn’t start until August?

-The Peaceworker program begins the 4th Monday of July each year to allow for a Summer Seminar before the start of the academic year in late August.
+The Peaceworker program begins in late July or early August each year to allow for a Summer Seminar before the start of the academic year in late August.
 This allows us to introduce new fellows to the values and structure of the program, to explore Baltimore together, and to get reacquainted with academic reading and writing through assignments that engage fellows in reflecting on their personal experiences and backgrounds in the context of service and leadership.
 The summer seminar is mandatory and any fellows accepted into Peaceworker should plan to arrive in Baltimore on or before that date.